Subaru Legacy Common Problems and Solutions

 Problem:

-The car vibrates excessively when you are accelerating.
+The car vibrates excessively when accelerating.

 Solution: